Nonlinear potential theory and Ricci-pinched 3-manifolds: Introduction

-Worth noticing that \cref{main} is a generalization of \cite[Theorem 1.5]{benatti_notericcipinchedthreemanifolds_2024}, that instead requires $\alpha>4/3$ in \cref{superquadratic}.
+It should be noted that \cref{main} is a generalization of \cite[Theorem 1.5]{benatti_notericcipinchedthreemanifolds_2024}, which instead requires $\alpha>4/3$ in \cref{superquadratic}.
 The extra assumption on $\alpha$ depends on the technique employed.
 The proof in \cite{benatti_notericcipinchedthreemanifolds_2024} uses the harmonic potential, which corresponds to the case $p=2$.
 Here we have the freedom to vary the values of $p$.
-For each $p$ we obtain a different lower bound on $\alpha$ which approches $1$ in the limit as $p\to 1^+$.
-On the other hand, \cite{benatti_notericcipinchedthreemanifolds_2024} has the undeniable value of exploiting the higher regularity of harmonic functions allowing for less technical arguments.
+For each $p$ we obtain a different lower bound on $\alpha$ which approaches $1$ in the limit as $p\to 1^+$.
+On the other hand, \cite{benatti_notericcipinchedthreemanifolds_2024} has the merit of exploiting the higher regularity of harmonic functions allowing for less technical arguments.
 This simplification somehow balances the stronger assumption.

 We conclude our note by considering the case for manifolds with boundary in \cref{thm:boundary}.